nakiostudio/TwitterX/README.md

 application from the macOS AppStore but if you ever installed the application it will still be available under the **purchases** section of the AppStore.

-TwitterX is a framework that once it is loaded modifies the application behaviour on runtime.
+TwitterX is a framework that once it is loaded modifies the application behaviour at runtime.
 This project provides **LauncherX**, an application that eases the task of loading TwitterX.

 [Download LauncherX](https://github.com/nakiostudio/TwitterX/releases)

-Drag the Twitter application and drop it into LauncherX, it will launch the modified version of the Twitter app.
-Next time you execute LauncherX it will automatically run the hack.

 If you want to run the unmodified version of Twitter simply open the Twitter application instead of LauncherX.